 This article outlines the Internal Transfers feature.
-This feature allows you to transfer products at cost between restaurants in the same company and concept that share the same product database.
+This feature allows you to transfer products between restaurants in the same company and concept that share the same product database.

 Setting up Internal Transfers